Eastmatt Supermarkets: Ownership

-Eastmatt a wholly Kenyan, privately held company.
-The detailed shareholding in the stock of the company is not widely, publicly known, as at May 2015.
+Eastmatt is a wholly Kenyan, privately held company.
+The detailed shareholding in the stock of the company is not widely publicly known.

 Recent developments

 The supermarket chain which started operations in 1990, in a small upcountry town, has since 2014, began an aggressive expansion push into the central business district of Nairobi, the largest city in Kenya, and the capital of that country.
-It locates its stores near stages for public transport, targeting the large number of working people who use public means to commute to work.
+It positions its stores near public transport hubs, targeting the large number of working people who use public means to commute to work.